 Separation anxiety is one of the most common of canine behavioral problems.
 Usually, it can be fixed without professional help.

 Dogs look to us to learn everyday.
 They are one species that inherently looks to the human for guidance and direction.
 If you own a dog, set boundaries.

 During and after a traumatic storm, it is extremely important to remember that your pets can experience extreme stress and anxiety due to the weather.

 Many of our best friends love to collect or hoard as many toys, bones, treats and morsels of food as they can.
 It’s because they’re instinctively nervous.

-Pulling on the leash can be a problem for many people as they take their dogs out for a daily walk and it’s also a problem for your dog and must be corrected for their safety.
+Pulling on the leash can be a problem for many people as they take their dogs out for a walk.
+It’s also a problem for the dog which must be corrected.